 Getting Creative About the Solutions

 As we confront these urgent issues, the need for healing becomes clear.
-In addition to the need for addressing challenging systemic and structural inequalities, including the impact of police presence on young lives, the power of storytelling was also central to this year’s conference.
-With presenters like the Race Equity Leadership and Research Collective and The Mahogany Project, Young Minds Matter created a healing-centered space for young people and their communities—a space where young voices rose, critical consciousness bloomed, and the roots of violence were addressed with compassion and understanding.
+In addition to the need for addressing challenging non-medical drivers of mental health, the power of storytelling was also central to this year’s conference.
+YMM created a healing-centered space for young people and their communities.

 This carefully curated event encapsulated promises of hope for youth, families, and communities in Houston.
 With a spotlight on the pressing issues facing the state’s youth, the conference was a dynamic exploration of solutions, strategies, and stories that empowered and uplifted those advocating for change.
 For example, the City of Houston worked with young people to release a Youth Mental Health Guide in October that could very well be a blueprint for how other cities address mental health.
 Not your typical black and white 15-page report, it connects art and activism to well-being and features thoughtful visuals from young people reflecting on their experiences with mental health.